One-dimensional Schr\"odinger operators with singular periodic potentials: Main results

-Taking into account that $S_{max}(q)$ are the second order quasi-differential operators, i.e., their possible eigenvalues cannot have multiplicities more than two, and applying Lemma~\ref{lm_18_Prl} to the operators $S_{max}(q)$ and $U$ we obtain the next proposition. \begin{proposition} Point spectra $\sigma_{p}(S_{max}(q))$ of the quasi-differential operators $S_{max}(q)$ are empty. \end{proposition}
+Taking into account that $S_{\operatorname{max}}(q)$ are the second order quasi-differential operators, i.e., their possible eigenvalues cannot have multiplicities more than two, and applying Lemma~\ref{lm_18_Prl} to the operators $S_{\operatorname{max}}(q)$ and $U$ we obtain the following proposition.